-On October 24, 2016, AmazGame entered into a loan agreement (the "Sohu Loan Agreement") with Beijing Sohu New Media Information Technology Co., Ltd. ("Sohu Media"), a PRC company that is an indirect wholly-owned subsidiary of Sohu, pursuant to which Sohu Media may borrow from time to time from AmazGame up to RMB1.0 billion (or approximately US\$148.64 million).
+On October 24, 2016, AmazGame entered into a loan agreement (the "Sohu Loan Agreement") with Beijing Sohu New Media Information Technology Co., Ltd. ("Sohu Media"), a PRC company that is an indirect wholly-owned subsidiary of Sohu, pursuant to which Sohu Media may borrow from time to time from AmazGame up to RMB1.0 billion (or approximately \$148.64 million).
 The first request for an advance under the Sohu Loan Agreement was required to be made on or prior to December 31, 2016, and requests for further advances may be made for one year following the initial advance.
 Such one-year request period may be extended for another one-year period with the consent of AmazGame.
 Principal amounts outstanding under the Sohu Loan Agreement will bear interest at an annual rate of 6%.
 The outstanding principal of each advance will be due one year from the date of the advance, subject to extension for an additional year with the consent of AmazGame.

 Also on October 24, 2016, Changyou and Sohu.com (Game) Limited ("Sohu Game"), a Cayman Islands company that is an indirect subsidiary of Sohu and is the direct parent of Changyou, entered into a share pledge agreement (the "Sohu Share Pledge Agreement") pursuant to which Sohu Game pledged to Changyou an agreed-upon number of Changyou Class B ordinary shares of Changyou held by Sohu Game, to secure Sohu Media's obligations under the Sohu Loan Agreement.
 The Sohu Share Pledge Agreement gives Changyou the right to apply the outstanding principal and accrued interest under the Sohu Loan Agreement to the repurchase of Changyou Class B ordinary shares from Sohu Game in the event that such principal and interest are not paid when due.
-As of the date of this report, Sohu Game had pledged to Changyou 13,704,663 Class B ordinary shares in Changyou held by Sohu Game.
+As of the date of this report, Sohu Game had pledged to Changyou 21,847,751 Class B ordinary shares in Changyou held by Sohu Game.

-During 2016 and 2017, Sohu Media received advances aggregating RMB500 million (or approximately US\$72.1million) and RMB500 million, respectively (or approximately US\$76.5 million) under the Sohu Loan Agreement.
-The due dates of the principal of each of the advances have been extended additional one-year periods.
-The Company reclassified RMB500 million (or approximately US\$76.5 million) of such loans into other non-current assets as of December 31, 2017.
-The Company earned interest income of \$0.2 million and \$8.0 million, respectively, from these loans for the years ended December 31, 2016 and 2017.
+During 2016 and 2017, Sohu Media received advances aggregating RMB500 million (or approximately \$72.1 million) and RMB500 million (or approximately \$76.5 million), respectively, under the Sohu Loan Agreement.
+The due dates of the principal of each of the advances have been extended additional one-year periods on 31 December, 2017 and 31 December, 2018, respectively.
+The Company reclassified RMB500 million (or approximately \$76.5 million) and RMB500 million (or approximately \$72.9 million) of such loans into other non-current assets as of December 31, 2017 and December 31, 2018, respectively.
+The Company earned interest income of \$0.2 million, \$8.0 million and \$8.2 million, respectively, from these loans for the years ended December 31, 2016, 2017 and 2018.

-During the years ended December 31, 2015, 2016 and 2017, significant related party transactions were as follows:
+During the years ended December 31, 2016, 2017 and 2018, significant related party transactions were as follows:

-F For the year ended December 31, (in thousands) Transactions with Sohu 2015 2016 2017 Services provided by Sohu Sales and marketing services provided by Sohu \$2,651 \$1,039 \$ 802 Interest expense on matching loans 1,234 3,065 3,648 Services provided to Sohu Interest income on matching loans \$4,925 \$9,799 \$13,006 Interest income on loan between Changyou and Sohu 207 7,999
+For the year end led

+December 31, ,

+(in thousands))

+Transactions with Sohu 2016 2017 2018

+Services provided by Sohu

+Sales and marketing services provided by Sohu \$1,039 \$ 802 \$ -

+Interest expense on matching loans 3,065 3,648 8,250

+Services provided to Sohu

+Interest income on matching loans \$9,799 \$13,006 \$ 15,858

+Interest income on loan between Changyou and Sohu 207 7,999 8,246